2025 Conference Chairs

 San Antonio, TX

-Lee C Rogers, DPM, FFPM RCPS (Glasg) is on the Board of Directors of the American Board of Podiatric Medicine.
-He helped the ABPM found the Certificate of Added Qualification in Amputation Prevention and Wound Care in 2017.
-He is a Fellow Faculty of Podiatric Medicine of the Royal College of Physicians and Surgeons of Glasgow.
-Dr Rogers has authored over 150 peer reviewed manuscripts or book chapters and focuses on creating systems of excellence for diabetic foot care and limb salvage.
+Lee C. Rogers, DPM, FFPM RCPS (Glasg) is on the Board of Directors of the American Board of Podiatric Medicine.
+He helped the ABPM establish the Certificate of Added Qualification in Amputation Prevention and Wound Care in 2017.
+He is a Fellow of the Faculty of Podiatric Medicine of the Royal College of Physicians and Surgeons of Glasgow.
+Dr Rogers has authored over 150 peer-reviewed manuscripts and book chapters and focuses on creating systems of excellence for diabetic foot care and limb salvage.